Part of the Department of Mathematics and Computer Science

 Learn more about jobs and internships ➔

-Math students present their work at conferences around the country including in San Diego, Boston, and Charlotte, North Carolina.
+Math majors present their work at conferences around the country including in San Diego, Boston, and Charlotte, North Carolina.
 Closer to home, you’ll be part of a close-knit group that gathers regularly for events and interacts with alumni.
 Many students also choose to participate in other opportunities:

 Join a longstanding tradition of excellence through the Budapest Semester in Mathematics.